Does A Cool Mist Humidifier Make the Room Cold?

 A cool mist humidifier may make a space more bearable by reducing static electricity and relieving dry air.
 If the room still seems chilly, this may be due to other variables, such as the water temperature in the humidifier, the temperature in the room, or the existence of winds.

-Let us clear this thing first.
+Let us clear this thing up first.
 Humidifiers that produce a chilly mist won’t lower the room’s temperature.
 In reality, high humidity makes you feel hotter since it reduces perspiration and increases heat retention in the body.
 This is because their work is to release chilly water into the air, which raises humidity levels without significantly boosting ambient temperatures.

 But it does not mean it really doesn’t serve the purpose of cooling down your room.
 A humidifier’s cooling capacity is actually humidity-dependent.
 Its diffusion of the mist of water formed requires work.
 When added to extremely dry air, the water can produce the dual effect of cooling and moistening the atmosphere.